mamillastre/capacitor-environment/README.md

 ### TypeScript

-To allow TypeScripy autocompletion, you must override the EnvironmentData interface in your app.
+To allow TypeScript autocompletion, you must override the EnvironmentData interface in your app with your expected data.

 Example: